MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension.md

 ### .NET Core SDK

-The .NET Core SDK is required for project build functionality and you will be prompted to install the .NET Core SDK if it cannot be detected by the extension.
-The .NET Core SDK (v3.1.x) can be downloaded and installed from [https://dotnet.microsoft.com/download/dotnet-core/3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+The .NET Core SDK is required for project build functionality and you will be prompted to install the .NET Core SDK if a supported version cannot be detected by the extension.
+The .NET Core SDK can be downloaded and installed for [Windows, macOS, and Linux](https://aka.ms/sqlprojects-dotnet).

 If you would like to [check currently installed versions](/dotnet/core/install/how-to-detect-installed-versions) of the dotnet SDK, open a terminal and run the following command: